5l1v3r1/CockNET/README.md

 # Fake-BotNET
-Its a Fake Troll BotNet | Made in Python | Learn &amp; Fun Project
+- Hello i made a Fake Botnet in Python its only the Exe version
+- if this Reposity become 5 Stars i put the source here